Engee documentation

 and the initial conditions are

-with the periodic boundary condition
+with a periodic boundary condition

 using DifferentialEquations, LinearAlgebra, SparseArrays